 While we will teach the boys how to check their bike prior to each ride, a professional service and safety check is worth its weight in gold on a regular basis.
-Bike failure leads to an inordinate number of crashes.
+Bike failure often leads to training hold ups or unnecessary crashes.